-Security!
-Well, this is a major concern for almost everyone, it seems, these days.
-When it comes to operating systems, we know better how quickly they get attacked by virus and malware.
+Security is a major concern for everyone these days.
+When it comes to operating systems, we know better how quickly they get attacked by viruses and malware.
 And more popular the operating system, the more the people who want to attack it.

 Secure Boot, Trusted Boot, Measured Boot